Taubatherium: Classification

 Taubatherium was first described in 1983 by Carlos de Paula Couto, based on cranial and postcranial fragmentary remains found in the Tremembé Formation, near Taubaté, in Brazil.
 Paula Couto believed that the fossils belonged to the already existing genus Leontinia, and described the remains as Leontinia cf. gaudryi.
 In 1989, these remains were attributed to a new genus of notoungulates, Taubatherium.
 In addition to the type species, Taubatherium paulacoutoi, another species, T. major was described from the same formation and based on a single upper molar.
 This latter species is currently considered a synonym to the type species.

 Taubatherium was a member of the family Leontiniidae, a group of heavy-built notoungulates that thrived during the Oligocene.
 Taubatherium seems to have been part of a tropical clade, also including Huilatherium and Colpodon.

-Paleobiology and Paleoecology
+Paleobiology

+Palaeoecology

+Taubatherium was herbivorous.
+The dental mesowear of Taubatherium strongly suggests it was a browser that fed on minimally abrasive vegetation, consistent with morphological inferences.